Faith Ringgold: Activism

-Ringgold has been an activist since the 1970s, participating in several feminist and anti-racist organizations.
+Ringgold was an activist during much of her life, participating in several feminist and anti-racist organizations.
 In 1968, fellow artist Poppy Johnson, and art critic Lucy Lippard, founded the Ad Hoc Women's Art Committee with Ringgold and protested a major modernist art exhibition at the Whitney Museum of American Art.
 Members of the committee demanded that women artists account for fifty percent of the exhibitors and created disturbances at the museum by singing, blowing whistles, chanting about their exclusion, and leaving raw eggs and sanitary napkins on the ground.
 Not only were women artists excluded from this show, but no African-American artists were represented either.
 Even Jacob Lawrence, an artist in the museum's permanent collection, was excluded.
 After participating in more protest activity, Ringgold was arrested on November 13, 1970.

 Ringgold and Lippard also worked together during their participation in the group Women Artists in Revolution (WAR).
-That same year, Ringgold and her daughter Michele Wallace founded Women Students and Artists for Black Art Liberation (WSABAL).
+In 1970, Ringgold and her daughter Michele Wallace founded Women Students and Artists for Black Art Liberation (WSABAL).
 Around 1974, Ringgold and Wallace were founding members of the National Black Feminist Organization.
 Ringgold was also a founding member of the "Where We At" Black Women Artists, a New York-based women's art collective associated with the Black Arts Movement.
 The inaugural show of "Where We At" featured soul food rather than traditional cocktails, exhibiting an embrace of cultural roots.
 The show was first presented in 1971 with eight artists and had expanded to 20 by 1976.

-In 1972, Doloris Holmes, who interviewed specifically for the Archives of American Art, interviewed Ringgold, where she was asked about an upcoming show she was "going to be involved in," to which Ringgold elaborated;

-"...this is definitely the first black female show in New York... we have this show as a result of our insistence, and as a result of the work that WSABAL started.
-This group is not a group of women who are WSABAL.
-This is WSABAL's show, incidentally.
-This is a group of artists, some of whom have never shown before, some of whom have."
+In 1972, Ringgold discussed an upcoming WSABAL show in an interview with Doloris Holmes for the Archives of American Art, describing it as "definitely the first black female show in New York...we have this show as a result of our insistence, and as a result of the work that WSABAL started."